wendyverdonk93/docs/content/api/payment_methods/post_order_afterpay.md

 ----------------
 __birthday__ | object

 The birth date of the customer in the format yyyy-mm-dd.
 This is required for credit checks.
-Required in countries: DE, NL, DK, BE, AT Optional in countries: CH, NO, FI, SE.
+Required in countries: NL, BE

 ----------------
 __phone__ | string